Cole cruises, Bader, Rizzo bash, Yanks beat Guardians 4-1

 AP Baseball Writer

+“It was just a really awesome experience,” Cole said.
+“Sometimes when you feel the crowd or the energy, it sometimes can become a little easier just to quiet things down because it’s so loud.
+I don’t know if that makes sense, but it does to me.”

-After rookie Steven Kwan put the Guardians ahead with a third-inning homer, Cole escaped a bases-loaded jam later in the inning by striking out Andrés Giménez.
+After Kwan’s homer, Cole hit Amed Rosario with a pitch and José Ramírez lined a gapper to left-center.
+Bader, a Gold Glove center fielder, saved a run by cutting off the ball and holding the runners at second and third.
+Cole escaped a bases-loaded jam by striking out Andrés Giménez with his 60th pitch.

-Cole allowed just two more runners, on a single and his only walk, and got the win in his first postseason game for the Yankees in the Bronx.
+Cole needed just eight pitches in the fourth and allowed just two more runners, on a single and his only walk.
 He left after giving up one run and four hits in 6 1/3 innings with eight strikeouts.

-Bader, acquired from St. Louis at the trade deadline, was back in the ballpark where he sat in the first-base seats to watch the 2009 postseason as a 15-year-old attending Horace Mann School, 5 miles away.

-He tied the score 1-1 in the third when he reached down for Cal Quantrill’s sinker and sent it over the left-field wall, igniting a loud sellout crowd of 47,807 that had been standing for much of the early innings of the Yankees’ first home postseason game since 2019.
+“Just had to check on my heart,” quipped Yankees manager Aaron Boone, who got a pacemaker last year.

+AL Central champion Cleveland, playing on the 74th anniversary of its last World Series title, struck out nine times against the AL East-winning Yankees, who returned from a five-day layoff.
+Guardians batters had the fewest strikeouts in the majors during the regular season.

-Jose Trevino hit a go-ahead sacrifice fly in the fifth after Isiah Kiner-Falefa reached on a single into the right-field corner and Wild Card Series star Oscar Gonzalez allowed the ball to bounce throw his legs for a two-base error.
+Jose Trevino put New York ahead with a sacrifce fly in the fifth after Isiah Kiner-Falefa reached on a single into the right-field corner and Wild Card Series star Oscar Gonzalez allowed the ball to bounce through his legs for a two-base error.

+“It took a little more spin than I was expecting, and it just went away,” Gonzalez said through a translator.

 An inning earlier, Donaldson made another of the lack-of-hustle gaffes marking his first season in New York.
 With the score tied 1-1, the former AL MVP led off the fifth with a drive that hit the top of the 10-foot wall in right field, just in front of a fan’s hands, and bounced back onto the field.